Inquisitive shrew mole

 The inquisitive shrew mole (Uropsilus investigator) is a species of mammal in the family Talpidae.
 It is only known from Yunnan province of China, although its range is thought to extend over the border into Myanmar.

-A 2018 phylogenetic study found U. investigator to be the most basal species in the genus Uropsilus, diverging from the rest of the genus during the late Miocene.
+A 2018 phylogenetic study found U. investigator to be the sister lineage to all other species in the genus Uropsilus, having diverged from the rest of the genus during the late Miocene.